fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

    cn <- paste(g[which(!is.na(str_locate(lines,"^[]*cn")[,"start"]))[1]:(abs_-1L)],collapse="")

-The example above is borrowed (and adapted a bit) from `a motivating example for a style guide
+The one-line code example above is borrowed from
+`a motivating example for a style guide
 <https://github.com/matloff/R-Style-Guide>`__
-(but is admitted to be adapted from production code).
+(but is admitted to be pulled out of some production code).
-Yeah, this stuff can be a bit difficult to parse if you are not working with it every day...
+Yeah, this kind of stuff can be a bit difficult to parse if you are not working with it every day...

 To the uninitiated, any code can easily seem impossible to read,